-Today was one of those days when I remember exactly why I love biking.
+Today was one of those days in which I was reminded precisely of the reasons why I like riding my bike.

-“Look at her, so calm and composed.
-Why do you look like you’ve never even been on skis?
-Betcha they’re wondering why they don’t schedule a ‘pathetic’ class for beginners like you?”
+“Take a look at how cool and collected she is.
+Why do you seem like you’ve never even been on skis?
+I’ll bet you everything they’re scratching their heads trying to figure out why they don’t offer a “pathetic” class for novices like you.”

 Yeah, it’s full-contact criticism with that voice in my head.